composablesys/collabs/docs/src/guide/containers.md

    c. `await container.load()`.
 Basically, the container host can periodically save snapshots of the container's state, then use one to restart it quickly later.
 It can even send snapshots to new collaborators, so that they can load the current state without replaying every past message. `container.load()` waits to receive this save data from the host, uses it to fill in your Collabs' state, then resolves its Promise.

    d.
-Display the loaded state, i.e., sync it to your GUI.
-You need to do this explicitly because events aren't emitted during loading.

-   e.
 Call `container.ready()`.
 This signals to the host that you are ready.
-The host will then reveal the container to the user, allow user input, and start delivering messages - both new messages from collaborators, and old messages that didn't make it into the loaded state.
+The host will then reveal the container to the user, allow user input, and start delivering updates (messages or merged save states) - both new updates from collaborators, and old updates that didn't make it into the loaded state.

 4. Test your compiled app using the `container-testing-server` command provided by @collabs/container-testing-server.
 It takes the path to your compiled HTML file as an argument.